Orainsink/gatsby-blog/README.md

    You can change global less vars by modifying `gatsby-config.js`

-4. As I say, this blog is a personal project for practicing, so there are no special optimizations for extensibility or customization. you need to change a few details yourself .
+4. You need to change details yourself .

 <!-- AUTO-GENERATED-CONTENT:END -->